zhongzhuchen/On-computing-with-some-convex-relaxations-for-the-maximum-entropy-sampling-problem/README.md

 8. wall clock time (seconds) for solving the continuous relaxations of MESP
    * for linx bound, we give time with BFGS/Newton method

+(for ``data2000.mat`` instance, because of singularity, we do not calculate complemenrary DDFact bound)

 The experimental results for computing optimal scale factors $\gamma$ for linx bound are stored in .xlsx format: ``data63gammaH.xlsx``, ``data90gammaH.xlsx``, ``data124gammaH.xlsx``, ``data2000gammaH.xlsx``, .